5.4 Young people's participation in policy-making

 Ad hoc whenever bills from the government (both the executive and legislative bodies) are sent out on extensive consultation and considered of relevance to youth.

-Other youth consultation mechanisms at state level
+Other youth consultation mechanisms of young people at state level in Denmark

 At national level, the use of youth panels is widespread.
 A youth panel is typically a group of young people from a specific target group, for instance socially marginalised or chronically ill young people.
 The panels can be open to everyone in the target group or be composed of a handful of selected young people.
 Practitioners, politicians and other decision-makers use the panels when they need young people’s perspectives.
 See section 5.3 for a detailed description of youth panels.

-Consultation at municipal level
+Consultation of young people at municipal level in Denmark

 At municipal/regional level, the consultation of young people takes place in the municipal youth councils and/or the joint pupil councils mentioned in section 5.3